Wellington Athletics Coaching Built for Performance

 Typical age: 12–14 years

-This pathway suits athletes who are coachable, committed, and beginning to specialise.
+Athletes who are coachable, committed, and beginning to specialise.

 AIM Performance Development (APD)